-Electives (9 hrs): The required courses above total 45 hours, inclusive of prerequisite and core courses; students who have transferred at least eleven hours from the MA into the PhD will have fulfilled the minimum course requirements, excluding dissertation hours, required for the degree.
+Electives (9 hrs): The required courses above total 45 hours, inclusive of foundational and core courses; students who have transferred at least nine hours from the MA into the PhD will have fulfilled the minimum course requirements, excluding dissertation hours, required for the degree.
 Students who need more course credits, should fulfill their remaining hours with approved graduate courses in English or related disciplines under the advisement of their COS and the Director of Medieval Studies in English.
 All 54 regular course requirements must be completed before enrolling for dissertation hours, Engl.
 699.

 Dissertation (no fewer than 18 hrs)

 Foreign Language Requirement:

 PhD students in Medieval Studies must demonstrate a reading knowledge of Latin, to be satisfied no later than the second year.
 Competency is satisfied either by passing a language examination or Latin 202 (Intermediate Latin) or Latin 352 (Accelerated Latin Reading) with a grade of B or better.
 Students must also demonstrate competency in an additional language other than English.
 Competency can be demonstrated with a grade of B or better: through the second semester, second-year undergraduate level in a language other than English; or through a graduate-level reading course in a language other than English.

 Course work from previous institutions, course work at UNM, and CLEP or UNM-administered tests may be used to fulfill the language requirement.
 Note: Course credits for classes used to complete the language or research requirement cannot be counted toward the 54-hour requirement for regular course work.